 Montana State University inspires big ideas and bold adventures.
 At MSU, we believe in transforming lives through education and empowerment.
-Students learn through hands-on research and creative experiences, engage with community and service learning projects, and discover new knowledge with the guidance of expert professors.
+Students learn through hands-on research and creative experiences, engage with community and service learning projects and make discoveries with the guidance of expert professors.

 As Montana’s land-grant institution, Montana State University is dedicated to providing high quality education in a broad range of subjects from technical to liberal arts.
-In fulfilling its land-grant mission, the Bozeman campus provides educational opportunities to nearly 16,000 students from associate degrees and certificate programs to doctoral degrees.
+In fulfilling its land-grant mission, the Bozeman campus provides educational opportunities to more than 16,000 students from associate degrees and certificate programs to doctoral degrees.